Residential proxies

 Country - Country selection

-Session - Selection of session type, you can choose from Sticky and Rotate.
+Session - Session type selection, you can choose Sticky and Rotate.

-• Sticky allows you to keep one IP address and depends on the selected TTL parameter.
+Sticky allows retaining a single IP address and depends on the selected TTL parameter.

 Protocol - HTTP/SOCKS.
-These are the main protocols for establishing a connection with the proxy server.
+These are the main protocols for establishing a connection to the proxy server.

-TTL - This parameter appears when choosing Session - Sticky and is responsible for the lifetime of the proxy address (Time to live).
-The minimum possible TTL can be 60, TTL equal to 60, means that the proxy address will be changed after 1 minute (or 60 seconds).
+TTL - This parameter appears when selecting Session - Sticky and is responsible for the lifetime of the proxy address (Time to live).
+The minimum possible TTL can be 60, TTL equal to 60 means that the proxy address will be changed after 1 minute (or 60 seconds).

 Relay - Is set only in cases where there is no connection